OskarEJohansson/WinAssist/README.md

 ✅ Weather data integration with MET Norway Locationforecast API ✅ Custom response formatting with temperature, wind, and weather description
 ✅ Basic error handling for failed or empty API results
-🟡 Caching (not implemented)
+✅ Caching
 🟡 Unit tests (not implemented)

 ## Reflections
 This project was completed as part of a coding challenge with a focus on integrating third-party APIs and delivering clean, readable Kotlin code.
 Although I am a junior developer, I aimed to follow professional standards, clear project structuring, and preparation for modularization using Gradle's version catalog.

-Given the time constraints, I prioritized functionality and clarity over architectural complexity.
-If more time were available, I would add caching, unit testing, and consider modular separation.
+Given the time constraints, I prioritized functionality and exploring Redis caching.
+If I had more time to finish the task, I would add unit testing and consider modular separation.
 I look forward to discussing these choices during the interview.